candelabyte-io/steam-auth-template/README.md

 npm install
 npm run start   # or npx ng serve --open
 ```

-If you run into any issues, feel free to create an issue on the project's GitHub repository describing the problem and steps to reproduce it.

 ## License
 This project is licensed under the MIT License — see the accompanying LICENSE file for details.
 This repository is MIT licensed on GitHub.